HEIGE-PCloud/Notion-Hugo/README.md

 <img width="2559" alt="Edit the file on GitHub" src="https://github.com/user-attachments/assets/52ed73d6-db6c-45ac-a238-d0d50908dba2">
 </picture>

-Navigate back to your GitHub repository, change the `base_url` in the [`notion-hugo.config.ts`](https://github.com/HEIGE-PCloud/Notion-Hugo/blob/main/notion-hugo.config.ts) file to the domain of your website.
-Also update the `baseURL` in [`config/_default/config.toml`](https://github.com/HEIGE-PCloud/Notion-Hugo/blob/main/config/_default/config.toml) file to this value.
+Navigate back to your GitHub repository, change the `base_url` in [`notion-hugo.config.ts`](https://github.com/HEIGE-PCloud/Notion-Hugo/blob/main/notion-hugo.config.ts) to the domain of your website.
+Also update the `baseURL` in [`config/_default/config.toml`](https://github.com/HEIGE-PCloud/Notion-Hugo/blob/main/config/_default/config.toml) to this value.
 Click the commit changes button at the bottom to save the file.

 Congratulations!
 Your website is now live at the domain you just configured.

 ### Next steps

-Pick a [Hugo themes](https://themes.gohugo.io/) you like, and add it to your repository.
+Pick a [Hugo theme](https://themes.gohugo.io/) you like, and add it to your repository.
 You can customize the theme to your liking.

 Use a custom domain for your website.
 You can add a custom domain in the Cloudflare Pages dashboard.
 See the [Cloudflare documentation](https://developers.cloudflare.com/pages/configuration/custom-domains/) for more information.
 The baseURL needs to be updated after changing the domain.